Moonraker (film): Mandela effect debate

 Significant debate and discussion surrounds a scene in Moonraker, with some claiming it to potentially have been changed, subject to a supposed phenomenon called the Mandela effect.
-In one comedic scene of the film, the villain Jaws encounters a short blonde geeky woman, Dolly (played by Blanche Ravalec), who becomes his girlfriend.
+In one comedic scene of the film, the villain Jaws encounters a short blonde geeky woman, Dolly, who becomes his girlfriend.
 Jaws and Dolly are opposites, with her standing just five feet tall, while Jaws is over seven feet in height.
 In the scene, Jaws smiles at Dolly with his metal teeth, while she smiles back at him.

 Many fans of the film claim that they recall Dolly having metal braces during her smile, in what would have been a joke about both individuals possessing metal teeth.
 However, in the VHS, DVD and Blu-ray releases of the film, Dolly clearly does not possess braces.
 Some fans believe that Dolly possessed braces in the theatrical run of the film, which have been removed since, while opponents of the theory claimed that she never possessed braces, with the notion that she did being the result of the Mandela effect.
 Online articles have generally agreed that braces did not exist and are the result of a Mandela effect.

-However, at least one contemporary review, written shortly after the film's release, specifically notes that Dolly did wear braces.
+Contemporary evidence (1979)

-Some fans have pointed to a 1979 review for the film from the Los Angeles Times, film critic Charles Champlin wrote: "Kiel...even acquires a love interest, a small, voluptuous blonde named Blanche Ravalec.
-It would be a relationship made in heaven if only she wore braces."
-The braces have been widely reported by the media, with a 2014 BBC News article even referring to Dolly as having had braces.
-However, Ravalec wrote in 2016 that she never wore braces in the film.
+Two named contemporary critics writing shortly after the film's theatrical release directly contradict each other on the question.
+Film critic Charles Champlin, Arts Editor of the Los Angeles Times, wrote: "Kiel...even acquires a love interest, a small, voluptuous blonde named Blanche Ravalec.
+It would be a relationship made in heaven if only she wore braces", implying Dolly did not have them.
+However, Emery Lichtenwalter of the Journal Gazette and Times-Courier wrote within weeks of this: "And call her braces galore!
+She has about as much hardware in her mouth as [Jaws] does", explicitly describing braces.

+Pre-Mandela Effect online discussion (2000)

+A May 2000 discussion on the Usenet group alt.fan.james-bond, nine years before the term "Mandela Effect" was coined, treated Dolly's braces as an established fact, with multiple users debating their narrative purpose rather than their existence.

+Later sources

+The braces have been reported as fact by several later sources.
+A 2006 Finnish television advertisement for Sampo Mini Visa Card, featuring Richard Kiel reprising his role as Jaws, was built entirely around the premise of a cashier revealing braces to Kiel, suggesting the braces were widely understood as the natural completion of the joke.
+A 2014 BBC News article on the death of Richard Kiel referred to Dolly as "a small, pig-tailed blonde with braces".
+However, Ravalec, who played Dolly, wrote in 2016 that she never wore braces during film production.